CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/PTP.md

 ## <h>nv set interface \<interface-id\> ptp forced-master</h>

 Configures PTP interfaces to always be in a master state.
-The interfaces ignores any Announce messages they receive.
+The interfaces ignore any Announce messages they receive.
 The default setting is `off`.

 ### Command Syntax